actions-workshop/actions-workshop/docs/001-hello-world.md

   # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch:
 ```

-You can manually execute your workflow by going to the **Actions** tab, then selecting your workflow and clicking on the **Run workflow** button:
+You can manually execute your workflow by navigating to the **Actions** tab, selecting your desired workflow, and clicking on the **Run workflow** button:

 <img width="1287" alt="image" src="https://user-images.githubusercontent.com/3329307/171651016-83f44a1c-471d-4b55-a71c-52b629f1bd5a.png">